 The capital advantage

-As a Neuroscience or Neuroscience and Mental Health student, you will benefit from access to the larger community of neuroscientists with active research groups at the Ottawa Hospital Research Institute (Civic and General campuses), the University of Ottawa’s Departments of Psychology and Cellular and Molecular Medicine, the Royal Ottawa Hospital, Health Canada and the National Research Council Canada.
-You will also have access to the research resources of the Canadian Institute for Scientific and Technical Information (CISTI).
+The Department of Neuroscience is part of a larger community of neuroscientists with active research groups at the Ottawa Hospital Research Institute (Civic and General campuses), the University of Ottawa’s Departments of Psychology and Cellular and Molecular Medicine, the Royal Ottawa Hospital Institute of Mental Health Research, Health Canada and National Research Council Canada.

 Bachelor of Science (Honours, Major, General) in Neuroscience and Mental Health

-Neuroscience and Mental Health is offered by the Department of Neuroscience and can be taken as an Honours, Major or General program.
-This program offers you considerable flexibility for course selection, including opportunities in the Honours and Major programs to pursue an exceptionally wide range of minors.
+Neuroscience and Mental Health is the flagship program offered by the Department of Neuroscience and can be taken as an Honours, Major or General program.
+As a Neuroscience student, you will learn about the biochemical and cellular organization of the nervous system; the anatomy, physiology, and pharmacology of neural structures; brain systems and their relationship to behaviour; and the mechanisms involved in various neurological diseases and mental disorders.
+You will also have the opportunity to carry out research in neuroscience for your thesis.
+This program offers considerable flexibility of course selection for students, including opportunities for student in the Honours and Major programs to pursue an exceptionally wide range of minors.

-In addition to your course work, you will be responsible for a major independent research project conducted in a faculty member’s laboratory in your final year.
+In addition to your course work, qualified students will have the opportunity to undertake a major independent research project conducted in a faculty member’s laboratory in your final year.
 Working closely with the faculty member, you will have the opportunity to play an active role in the exciting process of research and discovery.
 You will graduate with valuable hands-on laboratory experience, as well as a defined area of expertise.

 Carleton introduces you to issues of contemporary science in Seminar in Science (NSCI 1000), a first-year seminar course.
 You will attend six special lectures given by prominent Canadian researchers, as well as small group seminars led by a professor who acts as both your mentor and teacher.